 As we look toward a new decade of cyberthreats, it’s clear that ongoing education isn’t optional for security professionals — it’s mandatory.
 In a recent Fortinet survey, chief information security officers (CISOs) cited a need for learning and development among security teams, including greater awareness of threats and tactics to respond to the latest risks.

-The top cybersecurity conferences in 2020 offer unique opportunities for security professionals to learn directly from industry experts, researchers and their peers.
-Some of the best events in the coming year will offer success stories, hands-on workshops, networking, certification and countless other opportunities.
-While it’s nearly impossible to highlight all of the security conferences happening in 2020, the following list focuses on top cybersecurity events in the U.S., organized by date.
+The top cybersecurity conferences in 2020 include a blend of traditional physical conferences, virtual events and hybrids, reflecting the current reality facing many organizations.
+All of these are unique opportunities for security professionals to learn directly from industry experts, researchers and their peers.
+Some of the best events in the coming year will offer success stories, hands-on workshops, networking, certification and countless other opportunities, including options for fully remote attendance.

 Top 15 Cybersecurity Conferences in 2020

 1. The Human Hacking Conference

 Human Hacking is one of the few cybersecurity conferences in 2020 focused on social engineering.
 It’s a place for individuals from the industry and the government to learn from leading experts in human behavior, physiology, social hacking and psychology.
 This year’s speaker-trainers include body language expert and former “spy catcher” Joe Navarro and elite con artist R. Paul Wilson.
 Attendees can expect in-depth social engineering education, including multi-hour training sessions.

 The RSA Conference, or RSAC, is likely the largest annual conference dedicated exclusively to cybersecurity and cryptography — RSAC 2019 hosted over 42,000 attendees.
 Attending RSAC is an experience unlike any other.
 There’s an overwhelming number of sessions, keynotes, workshops, vendors, training courses and events, meaning the only way to survive RSAC is to plan your time carefully, download the app and wear comfortable shoes.